Skip to main content

 • Photo booth props: Min 5, Max 25 (package deals)

-Quantity limits only apply to Per unit, Per unit per hour, and Per unit per guest.
+Quantity limits only apply to Per unit, Per unit per hour, Per unit per guest, and Per guest per hour.
 Flat rate and other pricing models don’t use these controls.
 Flat and Per unit do not use minimum price.

 Configure pricing models: